 Now with that out of the way…

-Yocto is a source-based distribution that’s used in many embedded and IoT devices.
+Yocto is a Linux distribution use in IoT, and is a source-based distribution that’s used in many embedded and IoT devices.
 It tries to unite the benefits of binary-based distributions, such as clear separation of the packages and their dependencies, with the benefits of source-based distributions that allow you to alter your target binaries in significant ways as you make smaller changes.

 Yocto is composed of a series of recipes, each of which describes how to build one module of the system (e.g. library, daemon, application, etc.).
 These recipes are then collected into layers which collect a series recipes and configure various aspects of how they are supposed to be used together, from compile flags to recipe features, to details on how they show up on the target.
 Each target build will be composed of a few of these layers, each one adding or removing packages from the lower layers, or modifying their default behavior.
 This allows multiple parties to tweak their own layer to affect final images.
 So if the base layer uses a conservative set of compiler flags (which it usually does), a chip vendor can add compiler flags that are beneficial to their specific chip model, and a board vendor can remove chip functionality that their board might not support.